-- a. "ifconfig" stands for "interface configuration". it shows you all the "network interfaces" you have on your computer.
+- a. "ifconfig" stands for "interface configuration".
+It shows you all the "network interfaces" you have on your computer.
 Think of your own laptop.
 You likely have a LAN connection you can plug a cable into, a Wi-Fi connection or a Bluetooth interface. - b.
 Take a screenshot of the output of this command. - c.
 You'll see the results of ifconfig are grouped by their interface.
 You may see "eth0", "em1", "em2", "lo" as examples. "eth0" would represent the "0th" or first network card in the computer with an Ethernet connection.
-Each of these names represent a network interface. - Look at the top of each grouping, after the words: "Link encap".
-This tells you how the network interface is connected to the network.
-For hardwired and wireless connections, you'll commonly see the word "Ethernet" next to it. - e.
-Next, you'll notice "HWaddr"; it is in HEX format, separated by colons: - Example: C8:1F:66:C4:B6:3A, that's actually 48-bits long, as each number/letter represents 4bits each.
-This address is a unique hardware address that the network interface has assigned to it from its manufacturer.
+Each of these names represent a network interface.

+d.
+Look through the entries in each grouping.

+This can tell you how the network interface is connected to the network.
+For hardwired and wireless connections, you'll commonly see an entry for "Ethernet" (starts "ether") ends "(Ethernet)".

+- e.
+After "ether" you will see a number in HEX format, separated by colons: - Example: C8:1F:66:C4:B6:3A, that's actually 48-bits long, as each number/letter represents 4bits each.
+This address is a unique ethernet hardware address that the network interface has assigned to it from its manufacturer.
 This is very different from an "IP address", and it is often called a MAC address. - f.
-Finally look for the address after the words "inet addr".
+Finally look for the address after the words "inet".
 The number that follows is your machine's 32-bit address.
 At Penn this number typically starts with: 158. - g.
 Look lastly for your 128-bit address.
-It is located after the words "inet6 addr" and typically begins with "fe80".
-There may be many of them, but only one will begin with "fe80".
+It is located after the words "inet6" and typically begins with "fe80".
+If you see two that begin with "fe80", choose the one that is in the group "em1". - h.

-- h.
 Lastly, notice the "Local Loopback" interface.
 This isn't an actual physical interface, it is more like a logical "test" interface that always "loops back" to the network card itself.
 It always contains the 32-bit address: "127.0.0.1". - 4.
 Answer the following questions (in your writeup): - a.
 What was the name (e.g. eth0, vmnet1, em1, etc) of the network interface that contained the 32-bit IP Address starting with 158? - b.
 What was the 32-bit IP Address? - c.
-What is that 48-bit hardware address in hex form? - d.
+What is that 48-bit ethernet hardware address in hex form? - d.
 What was the 128-bit IP Address (in hex form, as it is displayed in the output)? - 5.
 Determine the IP address(es) of your local machine: - a.
-If running on linux or OS-X, bring up a local terminal window and use the same command as on eniac. (or you may need to use /sbin/ifconfig) - b.
-If running on windows, run the command ipconfig /all in PowerShell. - i.
-The 32-bit IP address can be found under "IPv4 Address" - ii.
-The 48-bit hardware address can be found under "Physical Address" - iii.
-The 128-bit IP address can be found under "Link-local IPv6 Address" - c.
-Include the IP address(es) you determine in your report.
+Type "exit" to go back to your local machine and then use same command to get the ip addresses of your local machine. - b. /usr/bin/ifconfig (or maybe /sbin/ifconfig) - Include the IP addresses for your local machine in your report.
+Collect all the addresses that are listed in question 4.